 #4.
 Most people gravitate to the kitchen, not just for food, but to mingle and chat.
 Spruce up your kitchen with some fresh flowers in pretty vases, add a pretty runner or tablecloth to the centre of your table, hide away items that you won’t need on the day i.e. toasters, juicers etc. and have your work surfaces looking clean and sparkling.

 You May Also Enjoy Easy Communion Cakes For Your Child’s First Holy Communion

 #5.
 If your everyday crockery and glassware is looking a bit tired, you should considering investing in some new crockery and glasses for your special occasion.
 This does not have to be too expensive and best of all, you will be able to use them after the day.

 Check out the range on offer at M&S. If budgets don’t allow for new items, you could borrow or hire these items for the day.

-Over to you now.
 Do you have any other tricks or tips to spruce up your home on a budget?
-Please let us know in the comments box below.
+Leave a comment below and let us know – we’d love to hear from you!